Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Construction of the bright siren candidates catalogs

 \subsection{Observation of electromagnetic counterparts}

-For bright sirens, identifying the host galaxy of each event is necessary to obtain redshift information, which requires observations of electromagnetic (EM) counterparts.
+For bright sirens, identifying the host galaxy of each event is necessary to obtain redshift information, which requires observations of EM counterparts.
 We select all events with $\mathrm{SNR} > 8$ and $\Delta \Omega < 10~\rm deg^2$, corresponding to the typical field-of-view limits of EM surveys.
-We consider two observing strategies: the first employs the Rubin Observatory~\cite{Rubin} to detect optical emission from AGNs, and the second utilizes the Square Kilometre Array (SKA~\cite{SKA}) and the Extremely Large Telescope (ELT~\cite{EELT}) to detect radio jets and flares.
+We consider two observing strategies: the first employs the Rubin Observatory~\cite{Rubin} to detect optical emission from AGNs, and the second utilizes the SKA~\cite{SKA} and ELT~\cite{EELT} to detect radio jets and flares.
 For optical detection, quasar-like luminosity (a fraction of the Eddington luminosity) is expected to be triggered during mergers in gas-rich environments.
 Using the galaxy evolution model described above, we estimate the available gas reservoir and accretion rate.
 From these, we infer the expected bolometric and apparent luminosities, which determine whether the flares are detectable by Rubin.
 We adopt $m_{\rm Rubin} = 26$ as the detection threshold~\cite{Tamanini:2016zlh}.
 For events satisfying

 the sources can be followed up spectroscopically to obtain precise redshift measurements.
 Here $BC$ is the bolometric correction, and we adopt a fiducial value $BC = 1$.
-Details of the calculation are provided in the Appendix~\ref{app:A}.
+Details of the calculation are provided in Appendix~\ref{app:A}.
 For radio detection, the total radio luminosity is given by $L_{\rm radio} = L_{\rm flare} + L_{\rm jet}$.
 The first term corresponds to dual jets launched near merger, with luminosity

 Here $\epsilon_{\rm edd} = L_{\rm bol}/L_{\rm edd}$ is the Eddington ratio, computed from the gas accretion rate at merger (see Appendix~\ref{app:A}), with a floor imposed at $\epsilon_{\rm edd} = 0.02$~\cite{Moesta:2011bn}.
 The parameter $\epsilon_{\rm radio}$ is the fraction of EM radiation emitted in the radio band and is set to the fiducial value 0.1~\cite{OShaughnessy:2011nwl}.
-The factor $(v/v_{\rm max})^2$ accounts for luminosity evolution during inspiral, where $v_{\rm max} = c/\sqrt{3}$ is the circular speed at the ISCO for non-spinning BH binaries, and $q = M_2/M_1 \leq 1$ is the mass ratio.
+The factor $(v/v_{\rm max})^2$ accounts for luminosity evolution during inspiral, where $v_{\rm max} = c/\sqrt{3}$ is the circular speed at the innermost stable circular orbit (ISCO) for nonspinning BH binaries, and $q = M_2/M_1 \leq 1$ is the mass ratio.
 The second component is the jet launched by accretion through the Blandford–Znajek mechanism~\cite{Blandford:1977ds}, with luminosity \begin{widetext}

 \end{widetext} We assume the Shakura–Sunyaev viscosity parameter $\alpha=0.1$.
 Here $m_9 = M_1/(10^9 M_\odot)$, $\dot m = \dot M/(22 m_9 M_\odot\ {\rm yr}^{-1})$, and $a_1$ is the spin of the primary BH.
 Parameters $f$ and $g$ regulate the angular velocity and azimuthal magnetic field and are set to $f = 1$ and $g = 2.3$ following~\cite{Meier:2000wk}.
 Although we focus on transient counterparts triggered by mergers, the above jet luminosity also applies to steadily accreting massive BHs.
 We assume that merger-induced variability does not significantly alter the order of magnitude of Eq.~(\ref{eq:L_jet}).
 Assuming isotropic radio emission, the SKA detection criterion is~\cite{OShaughnessy:2011nwl}